carlosmoliv/language-boost-api/README.md

 ## :rocket: About the project

-A Node.js **Role-Based** REST API for a courses platform with payments via **Stripe**, that I'm developing from scratch for study purposes.
+A Node.js REST API for a courses platform, that I'm developing from scratch for study purposes.

-The idea is to apply good practices and also keep up with the latest trends.
+The idea is to apply TDD, Clean Architecture, Design Patterns, and SOLID principles

-My main focus with this project is the back-end for the moment, but I have plans to start the frontend using React in another repository.

-## :dart: Mind Map, Storyboard, and Data modeling
+## :dart: Mind Map, Storyboard, and Data Modeling

 - Mind Map: https://miro.com/app/board/uXjVMfni4k8=/?share_link_id=498114699109 **(under construction)**
 - Storyboard: **Check back later for updates.**